Aayiram Vilakku: Production

-S. P. Hosimin, who earlier worked as co director to Shankar and also directed the Bharath-starrer February 14, made his comeback and started his next project in 2010.
+S. P. Hosimin, who earlier worked as a co-director to Shankar and who previously directed the Bharath-starrer February 14, started his next project in 2010.
 Shanthanu is the lead hero and he would be playing a young man from Madurai.
 Sathyaraj was selected to play an important role.
 Sana Khan was selected to play a village belle.
 The film was started shooting in October 2010.

 Soundtrack

 The music composed by Srikanth Deva.